jimhigson/jims_shaders/README.md

 gl.compileShader(shader);
 ```

-Note that you will have to provide the `uInputClamp`, the same way as pixi.js does - this describes the "active" part of the texture using xyzw for xywh.
-See pixi docs for examples.
+Note that you will have to provide the `uInputClamp`, the same way as pixi.js does - this describes the "active" part of the texture using xyzw: xy as the min texture coords and zw as the max texture coords of visible area

 ## Development